TFOdetayo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays the last 10 lines of /etc/passwd
+A script that would Display the first 10 lines of /etc/passwd